GIfatahTH/states_rebuilder/examples/others/ex_002_2_form_validation_with_reactive_model_with_functional_injection/README.md

 > You can get more information from this tutorial :[Global function injection from A to Z](https://github.com/GIfatahTH/states_rebuilder/wiki/functional_injection_form_a_to_z/00-functional_injection)

-In this tutorial we will explore more feature of the `ReactiveModel` and put in practice what we have seen in the first tutorial.
+In this tutorial we will explore more feature of the `ReactiveModel` and put into practice what we have seen in the first tutorial.

 Let's build a simple login form validation.
 It consists of two input fields and a submit button.
 * Email input field : is valid if it contains '@'.